byuccl/dac_sdc_2022/_pages/overview.md

 - **Labs**.
 Labs will generally be due every week on Thursdays.
 Occassionally, you get an extra week for a lab when you are implementing a new concept.

 - **Homeworks**.
 Homeworks are due every other week on Tuesdays.
 They will cover information from the lecture and book.
+They will typically consist of problems from the text book and a [Wireshark lab](https://gaia.cs.umass.edu/kurose_ross/wireshark.htm), where you get hands on experience with protocols using [Wireshark](https://www.wireshark.org).

 - **Exams**.
 There are two midterms and a comprehensive final.

 ## Grade Breakdown